Will I have to go to court?

 Follow your doctor’s advice, and if your symptoms don’t begin to improve fairly quickly, get re-evaluated.
 While soft-tissue injuries can take a very long time to heal, be aware that a change in symptoms can indicate a more serious underlying injury.

-How do the Brett McCandlis Brown attorneys determine what an injury claim is worth?
+How do the Brett McCandlis Brown & Conner attorneys determine what an injury claim is worth?

 There are two ways to estimate the monetary settlement value of a claim, and our attorneys use both to in any personal-injury accident claim.